ddttom/ContentID/docs/development-notes/rules/webpage-rules.md

    - Avoid deep nesting
    - Use meaningful class names
    - Keep components independent
-   - Follow consistent spacing patterns
+   - Follow consistent spacing patterns:
+     - Use --spacing-xl for section margins
+     - Use --spacing-md for form element padding
+     - Use --spacing-sm for tight spacing
    - Use theme variables for all values

-4. Maintainability:
+4. Spacing Guidelines:
-   - Write reusable code
-   - Document complex styles
+   - Use --spacing-xl (2rem) for main section margins
+   - Use --spacing-md (1rem) for form element padding
+   - Use --spacing-lg (1.5rem) for component padding
-   - Use consistent formatting
+   - Use --side-padding for consistent page margins
-   - Follow naming conventions
-   - Maintain responsive design patterns
+   - Maintain consistent vertical rhythm
-   - Use grid system consistently
+   - Scale spacing based on viewport size

 5. Performance:
    - Minimize specificity